Introducing Monday Briefing: Campaign news and notes

 As the nation goes, so goes Alaska?

-George F. Will, the libertarian-conservative commentator and author, is the latest national figure support for Sen. Lisa Murkowski’s re-election campaign.
+George F. Will, the libertarian-conservative commentator and author, is the latest national figure to voice support for Sen. Lisa Murkowski’s re-election campaign.

 In a column titled “Underestimating Lisa Murkowski is a half-baked idea in Alaska,” Will offers a look at issues important to Alaskans, and the potential influence of former President Donald Trump, who vowed to defeat Murkowski for her vote to impeach him after the Jan.
 6 Capitol violence.